dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 Technology trees are split into up to ten tiers depending on how much depth they offer.
 World with multiple distinct technology trees need to be purchased individually (Endless Space would have a tree for each faction for example).
 Each week (or 168 earth hours), you gain one charge which can be used to either purchase a new random technology tree at first tier or raise the tier of an existing one.
 You can only have on tree active at once, you can choose which tree you will have active for the next day but cannot change during the day, the change happens at midnight.

+UPGRADES
+**Multiple Choice (Tinker of Fiction)**
+Cost: 15 SP
+Required:Tinker of Fiction
+You can now choose tech trees.
+You can still optionally select for random tech trees but if you have a specific tree in mind it won't be up to RNG.

+**Multidisciplinary (Tinker of Fiction)**
+Cost: 10 SP
+Required:Tinker of Fiction
+You're now no longer restricted to using one tech tree at a time, allowing you to mix and match tech.
+You can integrate the Crysis Nanosuit into your MJOLNIR power armor, mount Alpha Centauri Singularity Weapons on the Normandy, install Star Wars holoprojectors in your Pipboy, and generally ignore the boundaries between tech trees.

+**Thinker of Fiction (Tinker of Fiction)**
+Cost: 15 SP
+Required:Tinker of Fiction
+Each Node, as you purchase or upgrade a technology tree, you gain not only the technology but also the corresponding expertise tied to that tree.
+This expertise can range from intellectual, tactical, and strategic knowledge to cultural insights and practical skills, all integrated seamlessly into your mind and body.
+This power grants you a comprehensive understanding of the systems, philosophies, and techniques from the fictional universe where the technology originates, transforming you into both a creator and practitioner.
+For example, unlocking a tier in Mass Effect's Human Tech tree might grant you Cerberus spy training or Alliance military tactics.
+Gaining access to Warhammer 40k’s Adeptus Mechanicus tech would not only give you intricate knowledge of machine crafting but also a deep understanding of their Rites, Canticles, and Prayers, even those outside of pure technological worship.
+Similarly, unlocking the Endless Space Horatio faction’s tech would provide insights into cloning and eugenics-based societal planning

+**The Tinker System**
+Cost: 5 SP
+Required: Tinker of Fiction, or Blacksmith of Potential
+Required: Gamer System, or (Trump) Gamer System

+The Gamer System has undergone significant evolution through its integration with Tinker of Fiction, resulting in transformative changes.
+A key addition is the Technology Tab, a comprehensive archive of knowledge that spans every conceivable world.
+This feature encompasses super-science, speculative advancements, and potential future human technologies.
+It goes beyond fictional universes, offering access to a near-limitless repository of innovation and possibility.
+The system operates using two types of currency: Catalog Points (CP) and Tech Tree Points (TTP).
+Catalog Points allow you to unlock technologies specific to individual factions, species, or civilizations.
+For example, you could acquire the full scope of human technology from Mass Effect, covering all past, present, and future innovations within that universe.
+Meanwhile, Tech Tree Points enable access to entire tech trees, granting you the collective advancements of all factions and species within a given setting.
+These tech trees are broader and more comprehensive, but their costs reflect their increased scope and value.
+The cost of accessing catalogs or tech trees varies based on their complexity, rarity, and potential impact.
+For instance, in the Mass Effect universe, a Human Technology Catalog costs 10 points, while species-specific catalogs for the Asari or Turians are priced according to the sophistication of their contributions.
+Catalogs for ancient or extinct civilizations, such as the Reapers or Protheans, are the most expensive due to their advanced and enigmatic nature.
+Unlocking the entire Mass Effect Tech Tree, which consolidates all species and factions, requires approximately 100 points.
+Specialized catalogs, such as those focusing on Material Science for creating advanced materials or FTL Technology for faster-than-light travel, are also available.
+These targeted options allow you to tailor your acquisitions to meet specific needs or goals.
+Points are earned through gameplay achievements, such as completing quests, exploring dungeons, overcoming significant challenges, and altering the destinies of worlds.
+The more difficult the task, the greater the rewards.
+Additionally, the system provides a daily allowance of 1 point for each currency type, ensuring consistent progress.
+Every week, you’ll receive a curated selection of ten settings from which you can unlock tech trees and catalogs.
+You can purchase as many as your points allow, with all acquisitions becoming permanent additions to your archive.
+The selection refreshes monthly, offering new opportunities to expand your repository.
+If you have high system intelligence, you may request specific settings to unlock; however, this comes at an increased cost.
+Once technologies are unlocked, they become a permanent part of your system.
+This grants you the ability to combine innovations from different worlds and create entirely new advancements that transcend the limitations of individual universes.
+For example, you could integrate FTL propulsion with Typhon-derived materials or merge Asari biotics with Cyberpunk neural interfaces.
+The Tech System is more than an archive; it’s a tool for creativity and unprecedented technological progress.

 **Gudako!**
 Cost: 50 SP